-the Scheme's administration and the services provided to employers and Scheme members; Member and employer engagement and experience (other than in relation to valuations); the Scheme's approach to any material regulatory, policy or strategy developments impacting the Pensions Business; and the development, agreement and implementation of changes to the Scheme Rules.
+- the Scheme's administration and the services provided to employers and Scheme members; - Member and employer engagement and experience (other than in relation to valuations); - the Scheme's approach to any material regulatory, policy or strategy developments impacting the Pensions Business; and - the development, agreement and implementation of changes to the Scheme Rules.

 Note: The Committee is authorised by the TB to obtain, at USSL's expense, external legal or independent professional advice, and secure the attendance of external parties with relevant experience and expertise if necessary (subject to TB approval of the USS Group budget).

-Reporting and Escalation The Committee will report to the TB after each Committee meeting.
-The report will cover: (i) key matters discussed; (ii) decisions taken within its remit, (iii) items recommended for approval by the TB and (iv) any other material issues that the Committee wishes to escalate to the TB.
-Minutes of the meetings will be issued to all Committee members and regular attendees and will be made available, on the board pack system, to members of the TB.
-All activities listed below are undertaken under the delegated authority from the TB and must be: (i) in accordance with the USS Group business plan; (ii) in line with relevant regulatory and statutory requirements, and (iii) included in the appropriate budget.
+- The Committee will report to the TB after each Committee meeting.
+The report will cover: (i) key matters discussed; (ii) decisions taken within its remit, (iii) items recommended for approval by the TB and (iv) any other material issues that the Committee wishes to escalate to the TB. - Minutes of the meetings will be issued to all Committee members and regular attendees and will be made available, on the board pack system, to members of the TB. - All activities listed below are undertaken under the delegated authority from the TB and must be: (i) in accordance with the USS Group business plan; (ii) in line with relevant regulatory and statutory requirements, and (iii) included in the appropriate budget.
 Where these conditions are not met, the Committee must escalate to the TB.

-Notice of meetings Meetings of the Committee shall be called by the secretary of the Committee, at the request of the Committee chair or any of its members.
-Unless otherwise agreed, notice of each meeting confirming the venue, time and date shall be sent to each member of the Committee and any other person required to attend before the date of the meeting.
+- Meetings of the Committee shall be called by the secretary of the Committee, at the request of the Committee chair or any of its members. - Unless otherwise agreed, notice of each meeting confirming the venue, time and date shall be sent to each member of the Committee and any other person required to attend before the date of the meeting.
 The agenda of items to be discussed and supporting papers shall be sent to Committee members and to other attendees as appropriate.

-Scone of this Commit ttee's responsibilities: This Committee is Member Options and Service Developments responsible for Approving: The assumptions, beliefs and preferences of members (for the DC Investment Options and DC Services and Flexibilities to be offered to members).
-The range of investment options under money purchase additional Intertainge of integrations of provided integrations and of integrations of a second se
+This Committee is responsible for Approving: